schmidtwmark/qnd/presentations/day4.md

 ...
 if guess == "Hot To Go" {
     print("That's right!
-Chappel Roan's Hot To Go is the song of the summer.") print("What's the movie of the year?")
-    let movie = readLine()!
+Chappel Roan's Hot To Go is the song of the summer.") print("What's the best movie of the year?") let movie = readLine()!
     if movie == "Dune: Part Two" {
         print("Giant Sand Worms >>>> Anything else")